The Proactive Guide to Technical SEO for SaaS Companies

 Here are some core technical items that every SaaS business should address.

-Site speed is of the technical SEO aspects that matter the most, as it can affect a website’s bounce rate, conversion rate, and ranking in Google search results.
+Website speed is one of the technical SEO aspects that matter the most, as it can affect a website’s bounce rate, conversion rate, and ranking in Google search results.

 A one-second delay in page load time can result in a 4.42% decrease in conversions.
 And according to Google Consumer Insights, if a website takes more than 3 seconds to load on a mobile device, 53% of visitors will abandon it.

 So, one of the main things to focus on when fixing your technical SEO issues is to make sure your site loads quickly.
-If it takes too long for your website to load, users will leave and go elsewhere — especially since they're likely on a mobile device, where speeds are even more critical.
+If it takes too long for your website to load, users will leave and go elsewhere — especially since they're most likely on a mobile device where speed is even more critical.

 While many variables affect site speed, such as server load time, network latency, and image size, it’s important to keep your site fast by optimizing images and reducing HTTP requests.